 - applicants from the public sector who are nominated by the Government of Nepal must have their nominations submitted to the Australian Embassy in Kathmandu by the Nepalese Ministry of Finance;

 - applicants wishing to study a Masters by Research must identify a supervisor;

-- Awards for 2018 must be taken in Semester 1 of 2018; they cannot be transferred to the following semesters.
+- awards for 2019 must be taken in Semester 1 of 2019; they cannot be transferred to another semester.